duzhewang/ProgrammingNotes/Github.md

 - ```git show <SHA>```: shows a specific commit. ```git show``` displays the commit, the author, the date, the commit message, and the patch information
    - ```git show``` can be used with ```--stat``` and ```-p```

+## Lesson 4: Add commits to a repo